Dramloc/express-mongoose-template/README.md

 Application configuration is provided by environment variables and accessed in code with `process.env.VARIABLE_NAME`.

-In order to share configurations, you can add a `.env` file at the root of the project.
+Environments variables are loaded using the definitions in the `.env.defaults` file.
-You can copy `.env.example` and rename it to `.env` for a default configuration.
+If you need to override some of them, you can create a `.env` file with your overrides.

-> If new environment variables are required by the app, they can be added to the `.env.example` to document them.
+> If new environment variables are required by the app, they can be added to the `.env.defaults` to document them.